Isaac-Stamatelakis/Isaac-Stamatelakis.github.io/README.md

 ![nov6-1](https://github.com/user-attachments/assets/4751dd1b-c036-43d9-833c-98bda154ea60)

 ## Gazprea+ Compiler
 The Gazprea+ compiler is designed to target MLIR-LLVM, allowing it to be compiled into various architectures such as x86, ARM, and RISC-V, among others.
-It is developed using the MLIR C++ API and ANTLR4 to generate a parse tree from the grammar.
+It is was developed by me and three other students in CMPUT 415.
+We used the MLIR C++ API in conjuction with ANTLR4 to generate a parse tree from the grammar.

 Gazprea+ is a strongly typed language that includes seven data types: integers, booleans, floats, matrices, vectors, strings, and tuples.
 It supports functions, while loops, for loops, if/else statements, standard input and output, type casting, and more.
-I developed it as part of a team of four.

 Additionally, I independently upgraded Gazprea to Gazprea+, adding features such as classes, structs, and pointers.